top of page

-A conversation about future caregiving role every couple should have before marriage
+A conversation about future caregiving roles every couple should have before marriage

 Family caregiving is a critical decision that shapes a family's daily routines and financial health, emotional well-being, and overall life balance moving forward.

 On average, women with children forfeit 15 percent of their earnings to provide family care, costing them $295,000 in lost wages and related retirement income over a lifetime.
-Unless affordable paid child and elder care options become widespread, parity in earnings between women and men will be difficult to achieve.
+Unless affordable paid child and elder care options become widespread, achieving parity in earnings between women and men will be challenging.

 For this article, we'll explore four primary caregiving scenarios: